 Yes, ETFs help diversify your portfolio, but relying on just one ETF can still leave you exposed.
 Mix it up with ETFs covering different sectors, industries, and regions.

-5. Forgetting Stop-loss orders
+5. Forgetting stop-loss orders

 6. Not checking liquidity